Mountain Medicine on Skis 2026

 Course outline & essential info

-• 6 days ski guiding/instruction including an intro to ski touring – the first ski day is Sunday
+• 6 days ski guiding/instruction and intro to ski touring with 3 WMT staff – the first ski day is Sunday

 • Complimentary “avo” kit loan – transceiver, shovel & probe

-• Participants mostly self-cater and share the cost of groceries
+• Participants mainly self-cater and share the cooking & cost of groceries

 The best course I have ever been on.